Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 A scapular fracture is a break in your shoulder blade (scapula).
 Your collarbone, arm bones, lungs, or chest may also be affected.

 What are the signs and symptoms of a scapular fracture?

 - Pain, tenderness, swelling, bruising, or a bump in the injured area

 - Trouble moving your shoulder and arm

-- Bones poke through your skin, or your bones do not look normal
+- Bones poking through your skin, or bones not looking normal

 - Weak, numb, and tingly shoulder and arm